noxsicarius/Epoch-Admin-Tools/README.md

 ### Server: Battleye Filters
 It's important that you *start* with updated filters.
 Many server hosts are still using old, outdated filters, which will likely cause "Script Restriction" errors if not updated.
 You can find these updated filters specifically made for Epoch in the Epoch Server download on the [Epoch Wiki](http://dayzepoch.com/wiki/index.php?title=Main_Page).

+1. Download the Epoch Server file linked above and open the archive.
-Once downloaded, simply find the "Battleye" folder in the archive and extract the .txt files within to your server's Battleye folder, replacing the existing .txt files.
+2. Find the ***Battleye*** folder and extract the .txt files within to your server's Battleye folder, overwriting the existing .txt files.
 The location of your Battleye filters depends on the server and hosting.
 For some users, this may be in ***CONFIGFILES/Battleye***.

-1. Return to the Epoch Admin Tools zip file and open the ***Battleye*** folder.
+3. Return to the Epoch Admin Tools project zip file and open the ***Battleye*** folder.
-2. Extract the .txt files within to your server's Battleye filters folder (via FTP or web-based file manager) and replace the originals.
+4. Again, extract the .txt files into your server's Battleye filters folder and overwrite everything when prompted.

 ### Server: Temporary vehicles despawning/blowing up fix
 This is caused by Epoch's included antihack/cleanup script in the ***@DayZ_Epoch_Server/addons/dayz_server.pbo***.
 The dayz_server.pbo can be unpacked and packed just like your mission .pbo.

-1. Open your ***dayz_server*** folder after unpacking it with your preferred PBO editor.
+1. Unpack the ***@DayZ_Epoch_Server/addons/dayz_server.pbo*** and open the resulting ***dayz_server*** folder.
 2. Open ***init/server_functions.sqf*** and search the file for the following:

     ~~~~java